PHX2600/The-Archive/forum/Trolling/0803 - May I be restricted to this forum.md

 Posted by **jargon** on Tue June 30th, 2009 03:37:32 PM

 It has been a year since I have been restricted to here.
-Think I could have &quot;troll&quot; status removed, please?
+Think I could have "troll" status removed, please?
 Thanks.

-BTW, I verified that the &quot;Unlimited Coffee&quot; cafe will be open until midnight on Friday the 3rd, 2009.
+BTW, I verified that the "Unlimited Coffee" cafe will be open until midnight on Friday the 3rd, 2009.
 They close at 4pm on Independence Day though.

 --------------------------------------------------------------------------------